Making False Statements To The Trustee

-The maximum penalty for this offence is one year imprisonment and/or a $6,600 fine.
-In bankruptcy matters a fine is an unlikely result.
+The maximum penalty for this offence is one-year imprisonment and/or a $6,600 fine.
+In bankruptcy matters, a fine is an unlikely result.

-- That you are a bankrupt;
+- The person is a bankrupt;

 WHERE TO NEXT?

 If you suspect that you may be under investigation, or if you have been charged with an offence, it is vital to get competent legal advice as early as possible.
 Our lawyers are highly specialised in corporate crime and will be able to guide you through the process while dealing with the various authorities related to your matter.